coderangel117/python_game/readme.md

 ## Description

-This project is a CLI programm that allows you to play differents games.
+This project is a CLI program that allows you to play different games.

 ## Installation